 Join some of the world’s biggest companies by aligning your company’s efforts to cut greenhouse gas emissions with climate science.
 Follow this four step process and for additional information on each stage please read the Call To Action Guidelines.

 Signing the commitment letter indicates that your company will work to set a science-based emission reduction target.
 If your company already has an emissions reduction target, the letter confirms your interest in having your existing target independently verified against a set of criteria developed by the Science Based Targets initiative.

-Once your company has signed the commitment letter you will have up to 24 months to develop a science-based target.
+Once your company has signed the commitment letter you will have up to 24 months to develop and submit your targets for official validation.